m-x-k/m-x-k.website/_posts/2018-01-05-Building-monitoring-dashboard-React-Python.md

 >
 Aside from that I didn't opt to use any state based frameworks such as `Redux`.
 To be honest I did look into this but the extra effort and complexity made this difficult to implement.
 I think one of the problems here is the use of different javascript syntax.
 As a result of recent enchancements into the core langauge from ES5, ES6, up to ES7 and combined with JSX syntax it can be very tricky to find examples to match your own.
-Personally I would be concerned if javascript was my core development language at minute, the result overtime of such fragmentation in a langauge could make it difficult to maintain different code bases.
+Personally I would be concerned if javascript was my core development language at the minute, the result overtime of such fragmentation in a language could make it difficult to maintain different code bases.

 ### Project developing